zhoub/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

     ![The character consisting of three capsules](../Images/how-to-render-objects/character-views-side-top-persp.png)

-    To make it easier to manipulate the character in the Scene, add the three Capsules as child GameObjects under the Character GameObject.
+    To make it easier to manipulate the character in the scene, add the three Capsules as child GameObjects under the Character GameObject.

     ![Character objects in Hierarchy](../Images/how-to-render-objects/character-in-hierarchy.png)